drbean/edit/tsailin/pasteur_perspective.md

 **2.5 Mediating Effect of Pasteurian orientation**

-Prior studies have argued that contextual antecedents can resolve the internal tensions, as well as the simultaneous capabilities for knowledge creation and knowledge utilization (Ambos et al., 2008).
-This study argues that organizational munificence builds the environmental capacity to sustain existed and new university missions, and *organizational flexibility* creates multiple choices for university missions, which thereby encourages cross-functional coordination and integration between knowledge creation and knowledge utilization.
+Prior studies have argued that contextual antecedents can resolve the internal tensions of, as well as develop the simultaneous capabilities for, knowledge creation and knowledge utilization (Ambos et al., 2008).
+This study argues that organizational munificence builds the environmental capacity to sustain existing and new university missions, and *organizational flexibility* creates multiple paths for these missions, which thereby encourages cross-functional coordination and integration between knowledge creation and knowledge utilization.
-Therefore, these antecedents could enhance the efficacy in the organization, which has sufficient capabilities to develop the paradigm of entrepreneurial universities(Etzkowitz, 2003).
+Therefore, these antecedents may enhance efficacy in an organization which is capable of developing according to the paradigm of the entrepreneurial university (Etzkowitz, 2003).
 However, Gibb et al.
 (2013) argue that universities are pluralistic organizations with different departments having very different organizational routines, orientations, and values.
-So, in the absence of departmental initiative, formal institutional contexts and flexibility may not sufficient to inspire the capacity and motivation for departments to take up challenges in organizational adjustment for the transition of entrepreneurial universities.
-Rasmussen, Mosey, and Wright (2014) also think that university departments also need to evolve their competencies to develop new organizational structures, routines, supports, and encourage and motive the members to engage in new practices.
-The concept of PO is meant to maintain multiple competencies that address the ambidextrous organization (Etzkowitz, 2003; Gibson & Birkinshaw, 2004;
+So, in the absence of departmental initiative, formal institutional contexts and flexibility may not be sufficient to inspire a department to develop the capacity or motivation to take up challenges in organizational adjustment required to make the transition to the entrepreneurial university.
+Rasmussen, Mosey, and Wright (2014) also think that university departments need to cultivate their ability to develop new organizational structures, routines and support, and to encourage and motivate their members to engage in new practices.
+Central to the concept of PO is the maintaining of the multiple competencies that characterize the ambidextrous organization (Etzkowitz, 2003; Gibson & Birkinshaw, 2004;
 Tushman & O\'Reilly, 1996).
 Therefore, university departments have to
-develop the PO as the organizational capabilities for creating their organizational practices, and the departments could employ the capabilities to promote departmental collective efficacy in the new university paradigm.
+develop PO as the organizational capability to create organizational practices, and then they can employ this capability to promote departmental collective efficacy according to the new university paradigm.
 Thus:

 > *Hypothesis 5a： Pasteurian orientation mediates the relationship